lukelarsen/assemble-modals/README.md

 ~zindexes: "./constants.js";
 ```

-Now the assemble-modal plugin will pull the z-index values from the constants.js file.
+Now the assemble-modal component will pull the z-index values from the constants.js file.
 You can add more values there and call them in your css with
 ```css
 z-index: ~zindexes.tip;
 ```